This post will be helpful if you’re looking to:

 .
 See example below:

-If you explore the GA4 data table in Looker Studio, you’ll find that the landing page dimension or page path dimension only has the page path i.e.. the /url-slug instead of the full URL with https, domains, or subdomains.
+If you explore the GA4 data table in Looker Studio, you’ll find that the landing page dimension or page path dimension only has the page path, i.e…. the /URL-slug instead of the full URL with HTTPS, domains, or subdomains.

 Ie. It should either be only /url-slug

-in both GSC and GA4 data or it should only be https://www.example.com/url-slug
+in both GSC and GA4 data or should it only be https://www.example.com/url-slug

 in both.

-From GSC, rather than having the full URL we’ll extract the URL slug from every URL in the GSC dataset and use it as the common dimension.
+From GSC, rather than having the full URL, we’ll extract the URL slug from every URL in the GSC dataset and use it as the common dimension.

 Create custom-calculated fields in Looker Studio